rechanting/portfolio/README.md

 # Portfolio website

 Hello!
 Hamza here.
-This is my new portfolio website, it is built using Astro the web framework, tailwind, and daisyUI!
+This is my new portfolio website, it is built using Astro the web framework, tailwind, and preline UI!

 Here are some instructions if you wanna copy it